Contact Lenses and Related Problems

 However, contact lens use is not without risk, and it is important to be appropriately fitted for the lenses, with detailed instruction on how to handle and care for the lenses.
-Donald Lumpkin, O.D. and Dr. Cindy Koza, O.D. are optometrists of Richmond Eye Associates who specialize in the fitting and care of contact lenses.
-They perform fittings for individuals of all ages, from teenage to older adults.
-Both Dr. Lumpkin and Dr. Koza use a wide variety of contact lenses to provide correction for even more challenging cases, such as high levels of astigmatism and the need for bifocal contact lenses.
+Donald Lumpkin, O.D. is an optometrist with Richmond Eye Associates who specializes in the fitting and care of contact lenses.
+He performs fittings for individuals of all ages, from teenage to older adults.
+Dr. Lumpkin uses a wide variety of contact lenses to provide correction for even more challenging cases, such as high levels of astigmatism and the need for bifocal contact lenses.

-Dr. Lumpkin and Dr. Koza accept many vision plans and insurances, and they see patients at all of the Richmond Eye Associates offices, including Innsbrook, Midlothian, and Mechanicsville.
+Dr. Lumpkin accepts many vision plans and insurances, and sees patients at all of the Richmond Eye Associates offices, including Innsbrook, Midlothian, and Mechanicsville.

 Contact Lens Related Problems